mpritchardESTM/esteemedio.github.io/_posts/2020-07-25-5-reasons-why-you-should-join-a-talent-network.md

 At Esteemed, you can also gain access to opportunities not listed on job sites.
 More than half of job seekers report that their preferred source for finding jobs is online.
 The second most popular method?
 Hearing about jobs from a friend or trusted colleague.
 We keep a close eye on our current and potential clients, and often hear about their needs first.
 This means they come to us first before posting on LinkedIn, Indeed, or even on their own website.

 Because of our unique relationship with agencies and organizations, joining our talent network might even assist with transforming your skill-set to a new area.
-For example, a developer who may want to transition to Project Management or an Executive role.
+For example: a developer who may want to transition to Project Management, or an Executive role.
 We have helped many in the network transition to related areas.
 We believe in doing what you love.
 For some, that can change over time.
 We are here to help.

 ## **A Little Help from Your Friends**